-The 2020 General Election will now be held on 17 October along with the End of Life Choice and cannabis referendums.
+The 2020 General Election was held on 17 October along with the End of Life Choice and cannabis referendums.

-You need to be enrolled to vote in the election and referendums.
+You needed to be enrolled to vote in the election and referendums.

 To enrol and vote, you need to be 18 years or older, a New Zealand citizen or permanent resident, and have lived in New Zealand continuously for 12 months or more at some time in your life.

 We had processes in place to protect you and your whānau while you voted.

 Voting opened 2 days earlier than usual, and there were more voting places to reduce queues.
 We encouraged you to vote locally and bring your own pen if you can.
 We provided hand sanitiser at voting places, and there was space for physical distancing.
 If you needed to stay home, you had other ways of voting including voting by post.

 If you were in New Zealand, you could vote from Saturday 3 October to 7pm on election day, Saturday 17 October.
 You could vote from overseas from Wednesday 30 September.